Key takeaways:

 How long does it take to get a roofing license?

-Getting your license to be a roofing contractor differs by state, but on average, it can take anywhere from three months to a couple of years.
+Getting your roofing contractor license can take anywhere from three months to a couple of years, depending on your state.

-This timeline depends on things like the amount of work experience required, exams, and application processing.
-Check with your state’s licensing board for the most accurate information.
+The timeline depends on factors like required work experience (some states require two to four years), exam preparation and scheduling, application processing times, and background check requirements.
+Check with your state’s licensing board for the most accurate timeline.

 How much does a roofing license cost?